-Gramam is one of the most popular festivals in Kerala, that is celebrated in Kovalam, a culturally rich and most visited tourist destination in Thiruvananthapuram district.
+Gramam is one of the most popular festivals in Kerala, It is celebrated in Kovalam, a culturally rich and most visited tourist destination in Thiruvananthapuram district.
 The festival transports you back in time when the lives were simple and the surroundings were natural in every sense and essence!

 The 10-day-long fair is organized during mid-January every year.
-So if you wish to grab the kaleidoscopic view of this vibrant and unique culture of Kerala then you can plan a trip to Kovalam anytime during mid-January when the entire village gets drenched in festive vibe.
+So if you wish to grab the kaleidoscopic view of this vibrant and unique culture of Kerala then you can plan a trip to Kovalam anytime during mid-January when the entire village gets drenched in a festive vibe.

 Local men and women dress in their ethnic attire to participate in the fair and get in sync with the old village vibe.
-Men of the village wrap a piece of fabric called Mundu in white and off-white color around their waist and pair it with a shirt while women wear a two-piece dress comprising a lower and a blouse which together is called Mundu Neriyathu.
+Men of the village wrap a piece of fabric called Mundu in white and off-white colour around their waist and pair it with a shirt while women wear a two-piece dress comprising a lower and a blouse which together is called Mundu Neriyathu.
 It looks similar to a saree but is draped differently.
 Women complete their look with jewellery and fresh strings of flowers in their hair.